info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 ## References
 Following are few other research we came across while finding the best data for our project
+  * _Dix, W. (2016, July 25).
+The Agony Of College Choice And How To Get Through It.
+Forbes. https://www.forbes.com/sites/willarddix/2016/07/25/the-agony-of-college-choice-and-how-to-get-through-it/?sh=51bfbfe53e53_
   * _Brint, Steven.
 American College Catalog Study Database, 1975-2011.
 Inter-university Consortium for Political and Social Research [distributor], 2013-11-01. https://doi.org/10.3886/ICPSR34851.v1_
   * _College Enrollment, Credit Attainment and Remediation of High School Graduates Statewide | Connecticut Data.
 (2021, May 3). https://data.ct.gov/Education/College-Enrollment-Credit-Attainment-and-Remediati/vb5y-z4r7_
   * _University Rankings 2017 - dataset by education.
 (2016, September 14). data.world. https://data.world/education/university-rankings-2017_

 ## Appendix A: Questions
 One of the question concerned about this project is the complexity of our data.
 Since the data we find have 108 variables, it is impossible for us to use all the data that are provided.
 While building our project, can we select the data that we think it's necessary to include?